boots-edu/textbook/source/original/week11.md

 __Topic: Generics__  _Generics_  allow for creation of reusable code that where internal types can be specified externally\.

 While we could write a different function for each type we wish to support\, it would be better if we could right a single method for all of them\.
-Let’s dig into this code a bit more:
+Let's dig into this code a bit more:

 We know console\.log will print anything\, so the only issue here is that our method expects a number\.